feagi/feagi/feagi/evo/genome.md

 - Lifespan parameters for memory persistence
 - Thresholds for long-term memory formation

+### Load Shedding for Cortical Areas
+The `__shed` property (load shedding) can be set for any cortical area.
+If set to `true`, this area will be skipped (its FCL content dropped) during simulation bursts when the system is unable to maintain the desired burst frequency.
+Default is `false`.
+This property allows selective load reduction under high computational stress, helping the system maintain overall performance.

 ### Cortical Area Types
 The system supports different functional area types including:
 - Input Processing Units (IPU)